springernature/ux-elements-docs/springernature/styleguide/typography.md

 Font files are provided in the [frontend toolkits](https://github.com/springernature/frontend-toolkits), in the brand-context package.
 Each brand includes a **/fonts** folder.
 You will need to create a CSS or Sass file to reference the fonts using `@font-face`.
 This should be the first stylesheet you import.

 The Merriweather fonts, used by the Springer Nature brand, are variable fonts.
-The relevant weights, 300 and 700, are listed by each font’s font-weight property.
+The relevant weights, 400 (regular) and 700 (bold), are listed by each font’s font-weight property.

 ```
 @font-face {
 	font-family: 'Merriweather';
 	src: url('../fonts/Merriweather-Variable.woff2') format('woff2 supports variations'),
 	url('../fonts/Merriweather-Variable.woff2') format('woff2-variations');
-	font-weight: 300 700;
+	font-weight: 400 700;
 	font-display: swap;
 }